WoltjenLab/MHcut/reports/MHcut-Figures-dbSNPClinVar.md

 sum(varmh.df$N)
 ```

-    ## [1] 43567375
+    ## [1] 43567343

 Yep.

-Of note, there is a one-liner way of doing this using the power of
-pipes.
-It’s a long line but can be read from left to right:
+Of note, there is a one-liner way of doing this using the power of pipes.
+It's a long line but can be read from left to right:

 ``` r
 varmh %>% as.data.frame %>% mutate(mhL.class = cut(mhL, breaks = c(-1, 0, 1,